EdbMails EDB Recovery and Migration software

 • Method 4: Turn off Cached Exchange Mode in Outlook

-This approach involves disabling the Outlook Cached Mode, a Microsoft Outlook feature that stores a local copy of your Exchange mailbox on your computer in order to retrieve data when your internet connection is unavailable.
-When Outlook fails to synchronize with the Exchange server, it may display the error message the OST file cannot be opened.
+This method involves turning off Outlook Cached Mode, a feature that stores a local copy of your Exchange mailbox to allow offline access.
+If Outlook fails to sync properly with the Exchange server, Cached Mode can sometimes cause the error message stating that the OST file cannot be opened.
+Disabling this mode may help resolve the issue and restore access to your mailbox.

 • Step 1: Open Outlook Options